-The social enslavement and exploitation of the working class forms the basis upon which modern capitalism stands, without which capitalism could not exist.
+3 The social enslavement and exploitation of the working class forms the basis upon which modern capitalism stands, without which capitalism could not exist.

-The state is the instrument of the
+The state is the instrument of the ruling class.

-ruling class.
 To destroy the power of the bourgeoisie, we must destroy the power of the state.

-5 Russia and China are class societies in each of which a ruling class of administrators collectively owns and controls the means of production, distribution and exchange, and in which a working production, distribution and exchange, and in which a working class, the sole producer of all wealth, is exploited by that class.
-These states we define as corporate state capitalist in that the ruling oclass is totally integrated with the state, as is the trade union structure.
+Societies in each of which a ruling class of administrators collectively owns and controls the means of production, distribution and exchange, and in which a working class, the sole producer of all wealth, is exploited by that class.
+These states we define as corporate state capitalist in that the ruling or class is totally integrated with the state, as is the trade union structure.